IDAES/idaes-pse/docs/property_models/water.rst

 fixed to the appropriate value and not included in the state variable set.
 For single phase, the complementarity constraint is also deactivated.

-A complimentary constraint is required for the T-P-x formulation.
+A complementarity constraint is required for the T-P-x formulation.
 First, two expressions are defined below where :math:`P^-` is pressure under saturation pressure and :math:`P^+` is pressure over saturation pressure.
 The max function is provided by an IDAES utility function which provides a smooth max expression.